Graduate School

 Example Projects

-• Partnerships with community organizations to highlight or advance local action addressing anti-Black racism.
+• Partnerships with local organizations advancing action against anti-Black racism

 Recipient Expectations